 It has been 3 weeks since my cold ended and I am still coughing.
 I know it will eventually go away, but at least I know now how to make it way less severe.
 I drink this tea 1-2 times per day and I am happy.

-Being a curious person I actually tested other teas to see if they poses this ability.
+Being a curious person I actually tested other teas to see if they possess this ability.
 So, I tried Chamomile tea – there was no difference.
 I also tried Sleepy Time tea - no difference.
 I think it is the lavender that makes the difference.